Bari, Somalia: Administrative divisions

-Ufayn, Qandala and Alula), as well as three new ones: Carmo, District|Tisjiic, District|and Bargal.
+Ufayn, Qandala and Alula), as well as three new ones: Carmo, Tisjiic and Bargal.

 Radio Galkacyo reported on 19 April 2011 that a new administration, called Raas Asayr, had been declared in parts of Bari Region.
 Farah Mahmud Yusuf was reported to have been elected as its president.
 Later, Barre Fatah Said there were possibilities of starting negotiation between Puntland Government and the founders of Raas Assayr state.
 The leaders of this prospective polity retracted their claims a few months later in June 2012, indicating that they now supported Puntland and were satisfied with the Puntland authorities' new development projects in the region.

 On 8 April 2013, the Puntland government announced the creation of a new region named Gardafuul.
 Carved out of the Bari region, it consists of three districts and has its capital at Alula.